 - Loss of access within 30 days of delivery, contact Interlibrary Loan Services for renewed access through original request: firstname.lastname@example.org; please do not submit a new request if it is within 30 days of delivery of the original material.

-Interlibrary Loan (ILL) Services for Loans of Material Not Owned at LSU: Please note that borrowing books from other libraries takes time.
+Request materials from LSU Libraries through you Interlibrary Loan account.
+Please note that borrowing books from other libraries takes time.
 A minimum of 2 to 3 weeks is usually required.
-We recommend strongly that before using ILL services, the patron attempt to find the needed material in a public or academic library near them.
-The patron’s subject liaison can help them locate materials held by libraries near them.
+We recommend before using ILL services for physical items the patron attempt to find the needed material in a public or academic library near them.

 Frequently Asked Questions